Write a Numpy array to a text file with Python

 In today’s tutorial we’ll show you two ways to export and save a Numpy array to a text or csv file which you can then further process.
 There are two different methods for accomplishing this task: use the Numpy function np.savetxt or save the array using the Pandas library

 Step #1: Create Numpy array to export to file

 We’ll start by defining a very simple array that you can use to follow along this example.

 import numpy as np import pandas as pd my_array = np.arange(10,19).reshape(3,3)

 Note: Numpy and Pandas are installed by default with Anaconda distributions.
 In case you are using a different distribution or a virtual environment you have manually built, you might need to import both libraries into your development environment namespace.
 Here’s how to troubleshoot Pandas or Numpy install issues.

-Save the array to a file using Numpy.savetxt
+Step #2: Save the array to a csv or txt file using Numpy.savetxt

 We’ll first create a new file (could by csv, txt, json or others).
 Then we’ll loop through the array rows and write them into the file.